 Make It your own

-- Like nuts?
+- Add nuts.
 Add a generous half cup of chopped walnuts or pecans to the streusel mixture before baking.

 - Skip the filling if you want.
 This cake is delicious even without the cinnamon filling.

 - Don’t have sour cream?
 Substitute Greek yogurt or buttermilk for the sour cream.

 - Fancy version: Make a simple powdered sugar glaze to drizzle over the coffee cake after baking.

 - Add a topping.
 Top with whipped cream or vanilla bean ice cream.

 Storage and Freezing Tips